slack platform allows you to deliver notifications from Home Assistant to Slack.

 OAuth & Permissionslink in the sidebar, under the Features heading.

 - In the Scopes section, add the

 Send messages as user.
 Many errors can occur if these options are not set correctly.

 - Scroll up to

 - Copy your

-OAuth Access Tokenand put that key into your
+OAuth Access Tokenand put that key into the config flow.

 There is an app credential Verification Token on the Basic Settings of your app.
 This is not the API key you want.

 It is also possible to use Slack bots as users.
 Just create a new bot at https://[YOUR_TEAM].slack.com/apps/build/custom-integration and use the provided token for that.
 You can add an icon from the frontend for Home Assistant and give the bot a meaningful name.

 Don’t forget to invite the bot to the room where you want to get the notifications.